-In pregnancy, an ultrasound scan/sonogram is sensitive enough to detect abnormally high or low levels of amniotic fluid.
-It does this by emitting sound waves into the uterus through the stomach, which returns a digital screen image (source).
+In pregnancy, an ultrasound scan is sensitive enough to detect abnormally high or low levels of amniotic fluid.
+It does this by emitting sound waves into the uterus through the stomach, which returns a digital screen image (3).

-If your obstetrician is performing a sonogram to measure fluid around the baby, they will use clinical charts.
+If your obstetrician orders a sonogram to measure fluid around the baby, they will use clinical charts.
 This helps to determine what they call the Amniotic Fluid Index, or AFI.

 They do this by quartering the uterus (not literally!) and using the probe to measure the deepest pools of water.
-The measurements are taken in millimeters or centimeters.
+The measurements are taken in centimeters.

 Results will be referenced in comparison to the clinician’s AFI chart.
 Your results, of course, will be dependent upon your current gestation at the time of the scan.

 What Are Abnormal Amniotic Fluid Levels?

 OK, no one wants to think of any risks involving their unborn child.
 Having an understanding of the medical jargon when you are needing reassurance will definitely ease your nerves.

 According to clinical guidelines, the normal index level is from 5 to 25 cm.
 However, average measurements can be 80 mm to 140 mm (3.15 inches to 5.5 inches) between the 5th and 8th months of pregnancy (4).

 Excessive levels of fluid are greater than 25 cm — medically this is called polyhydramnios.
 Any AFI less than 5 cm are abnormal, and this is called oligohydramnios.

 Sorry ladies, this is the not-so-nice, serious part surrounding level measurement and why it’s so closely examined.
 We’ll start with oligohydramnios (5).